 Even though rates may rise, seniors can still find good car insurance deals.
 Our guide will help find the most affordable rates for senior drivers in Wisconsin and suggest other ways to save on your auto insurance premiums.

-- A 75-year-old driver in Wisconsin pays 15% more a full coverage policy than a 65-year-old driver.
+- Finding the cheapest car insurance for seniors over 70 becomes more important as rates increases significantly.
+For instance, a 75-year-old driver in Wisconsin pays 15% more more a full coverage policy than a 65-year-old driver.

 - Reviewing and comparing car insurance quotes every six months or at renewal can help you find the most affordable rates.